Jewish existentialism: Abraham Joshua Heschel

 Heschel's work deals with man's relation to God and man's ability to make meaning in his own life through the sanctification of certain traditions, ideas, and time periods.
 Heschel's books (especially Who Is Man?) are primarily concerned with the existential question of the purpose and meaning of human life, which is one of the foundational questions of theology concerning the relationship between human beings and God.

 Heschel is also reacting to Nietzsche's secular existentialism in Who Is Man?
 In reaction to Nietzsche's assertion that man must make meaning for himself by his "will to power" in an indifferent universe, Heschel cites human being's obsession with finding meaning outside of themselves as evidence of the existence of a higher being.
 He says, "To be overtaken with awe of God is not to entertain a feeling but to share in a spirit that permeates all being."
 For Heschel, man's proclivity to be in awe of God is an important part of the make-up of all humans.
 He can be said to be an "experiential Jew" concerned with the interior experience of God as the primary mode of popular religious experience.
-Rabbi Soloveitchik (see above) would call Heschel a "homo religiosus".
+Rabbi Soloveitchik (see below) would call Heschel a "homo religiosus".
 Heschel is also reacting to Kierkegaard and Nietzsche's secular existentialism in Who Is Man?
 Heschel can be said to be an "experiential Jew" or a "homo religious" ("religious man") "totally devoted and given over to a cosmos that is filled with divine secrets and eternal mysteries".